canonical/certification-docs/Policy_Guide-16.04.rst

 Public certificates will include Make/Model, release and pertinent hardware information including the exact configuration that was used for Certification.

-Public certificates will NOT include any Pass/Fail test information, private system data or other details that are not meant to be publicly accessible.
+Public certificates will *not* include any Pass/Fail test information, private system data or other details that are not meant to be publicly accessible.

 Private Web Site